harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 ## Basic Data Structures

-Understanding how these are implemented under the hood is essential in ensuring that your code runs optimally and does not have any unnecessary side-effects.
+Understanding [the basic data structures of R](http://adv-r.had.co.nz/Data-structures.html) is essential in essential ensuring that your code runs optimally and does not have any unnecessary side-effects.

 #### Data Types